Rexe0/BetterSurvival/README.md

 - Farmer Boots can be made using 4 leather and 2 copper ingots which prevent players from breaking crops when worn
 - Added Cannabis which can be grown and cultivated to higher potencies if grown in a warm environment with high quality fertilizer
 - Added the Smoke Pipe which can be used to extract the psychoactive effects of Cannabis, crafted using 2 sticks, 1 coal and 1 torch
+- Added Coca Leaves which can be grown and cultivated to higher potencies if grown in a warm and humid environment with high quality fertilizer
+- Cocaine can be extracted from 5 Coca Leaves using a crafting table.
+It can be directly used to grant stimulating effects
+- Blocks of Cocaine can be created with 9 Cocaine to allow for compact storage
+- Using Cocaine or Cannabis too much in a short time span will cause an overdose dealing large damage to the player

 **Ores and Mining:**
 - Large Coal deposits can now generate slightly under the surface in Badlands/Mesa biomes